jasonwhite/button/docs/_docs/index.md

 these rules together forms the build graph as shown in the previous section.

-When the build description is modified and we run the build again with `button update`, the internal build graph is incrementally updated with the changes.
+When the build description is modified and we run the build again with `button build`, the internal build graph is incrementally updated with the changes.
 If a rule is added to the build description, then it is added to the build graph and the task is marked as "out of date" so that it gets unconditionally executed.
 If, on the other hand, a rule is removed from the build description, then it is removed from the build graph and all of its outputs are deleted from the file system.
 This ensures there are no extraneous files laying around to interfere with the build.

 Of course, you probably don't want to modify the JSON build description file by hand.
 For anything but trivial examples, it would be far too cumbersome and